probe-rs/probe-rs/README.md

 We provide a GDB stub you can use until [Microsoft DAP](https://code.visualstudio.com/blogs/2018/08/07/debug-adapter-protocol-website) support is fully implemented.
 You can find it [here](https://github.com/probe-rs/probe-rs/tree/master/gdb-server) and you can also use it from within `cargo-flash` with the `--gdb` flag.

-## VScode
+## VSCode

-We are implementing [Microsoft DAP](https://code.visualstudio.com/blogs/2018/08/07/debug-adapter-protocol-website) to provide full probe-rs integration into modern debuggers such as the built in one of VSCode.
+We are implementing [Microsoft DAP](https://code.visualstudio.com/blogs/2018/08/07/debug-adapter-protocol-website).
+This makes embedded debugging via probe-rs available in moden code editors implementing the standard, such as VSCode.

 ## Usage Examples
 ### Halting the attached chip